 Jasminum polyanthum, also known as pink jasmine or white jasmine, is the most common variety of jasmine grown indoors.
 A fragrant plant with showy white blooms, it grows best near a south-facing window.
 Cool temperatures are essential to encouraging this flowering houseplant’s buds to form.
 Jasmine typically flowers indoors in February.

 Grow jasmine in evenly moist soil and prune regularly to keep it in bounds.
-Repot in the spring, trimming the roots before replenishing with fresh soil.
+Repot it in the spring, trimming the roots before replenishing with fresh soil.

 OXALIS (Purple Clover)

 Often called shamrock due to the clover-like shape of its leaves, oxalis is a small-sized flowering houseplant that grows to a height of around six inches.
 The delicate white or soft pink flowers bloom off and on during fall, winter and spring.
 The leaves fold up at night and open again in the morning.

 Oxalis grows from tiny bulbs that can be divided at any time.
 Water your plant when the potting soil is dry to the touch or if you observe the stems starting to droop.
 Look for exotic varieties for best indoor performance.

 CHRISTMAS CACTUS, THE HOLIDAY HOUSEPLANT

 This beautiful flowering houseplant loves holidays.
 There are Thanksgiving, Christmas and Easter varieties, some of which can be encouraged to re-bloom.
 Buds start forming a month before blooms and darken as they swell.
 And the flowers come in a wide variety of colors including, red, pink, orange, purple, orange and cream.